Princely Serbian Theatre: History

 Joakim Vujić (1772–1847), writer, translator, foreign languages teacher, theater producer, Director of Knjaževsko Srbski Teatar, the first Serbian Court Theater director in Kragujevac 1835/36.

 Report on the performance of the first secular play Krestalica in the Theater Rondella in August 1813 in Budapest that translated and organized Joakim Vujić.
 This performance marked the beginning of the Serbian secular theater.

 August von Kotzebue (1761–1819) one of the most fruitful German writers seemed to be Vujić favorite playwright for he translated seven Kotzebue's plays.

-It is renewed after World War II, and turned to be most open cultural institution of the City that spread its influences around.
-The stage of this theater gave rise to the plead of extremely good artists who marked the history of theater in the country.
+Renewed after World War II, the theater became an open cultural institution of the City spreading its influences.
+The stage of this theater gave rise to skilled artists who marked the history of theater in the country.

 Theater in City of Kragujevac that bears the name of the father of first Serbian theater Joakim Vujić has developed its repertoire and staged performances and turned into modern contemporary theater.

 First theater performances are staged in 1825 by the teacher Djordje Evgenijevic and his pupils.
 During his second visit to Kragujevac Joakim Vujić worked together with them.

 In the autumn of 1834 at the invitation of Grand Duke Miloš, Joakim Vujić, best known and highly esteemed person for his theater work, came to Kragujevac with large experience and repertoire.
 He was very soon appointed Director of the Theater with the task to organize theater work.

 Knjazesko Srbski Teatar – First Serbian Court Theater was placed within the adapted premises of typography and it was a building with the stage, boxes and ground floor.
 The repertoire of the theater consisted mainly of his plays while the theater ensemble beside Vujić as a leading actor and director consisted of secondary school pupils and adult amateurs.

 First performances were staged in the period of February 2–4, 1935 when the so-called Sretenje (the Visitation of the Virgin) Assembly sessions were held.
 These were mostly Vujić's plays performed for the Grand Duke and his family and the representatives of the people i.e. members of Assembly; the music was composed by Jozef Slezinger.